 There he is.
 Ready for the world.
 I took this photo a few seconds after he climbed out of the egg.

 Yellow belly golden baby with few dark markings.
-Unlike many of my Burmese stars, most of my golden Greek hatchlings have no residual yolk sac when they exit the egg.
+Unlike many of my Burmese star babies, most of my golden Greek hatchlings have no residual yolk sac when they exit the egg.

 One of my golden Mesopotamian Greek tortoise eggs contained twins.
 The smaller sibling was undeveloped and had alredy passed away by hatching.
 I tied a piece of dental floss on the umbilicus to separate the pair.
 A few hours later I snipped it and freed the survivor without problems.
 He was vigorous but small weighing only 6 grams.
 His umbilicus dried up in a few days and the dental floss knot fell off.

-Note: If both had been alive, I would have tied the umbilicus in two spots and then cut between the knots after the blood flow had tapered off.
+Note: If both had been alive and the yolk sac had been absorbed, I would have tied the umbilicus in two spots and then cut between the knots after the blood flow had tapered off.

 Golden Greek twins immediately after hatching.
 The undeveloped sibling had already perished before hatching.